 When it comes time to create your app's core logic, you need to write some program code.
 This is the point where a non-programmer learns to become a programmer.

-Objective-C is the programming language used to write code for your apps.
+Swift is the programming language used to write code for your apps (or Apple's older Objective-C language).
 It is a high-level language, meaning it is closer to human language than the actual code an iOS device executes when it is running your app.
 A high-level language makes it easier for you as a programmer to understand and write code for your apps.
-Code written in Objective-C is also known as source code.
+Code written in Swift is also known as source code.

-Ultimately, an iOS device doesn't understand code written in the Objective-C programming language.
+Ultimately, an iOS device doesn't understand code written in the Swift programming language.
 Rather, an iOS device understands a machine code instruction set consisting of bits of data (ones and zeroes) specific to its microprocessor.
-So, there needs to be an interpretation, or conversion, of the Objective-C code that you write into machine code, which an iOS device can understand and execute.
+So, there needs to be an interpretation, or conversion, of the Swift code that you write into machine code, which an iOS device can understand and execute.
 The tool that performs this conversion is known as a compiler.
-When you add Objective-C code to an Xcode project, you build the project in order to run it in the Simulator or on a device.
-During this build process, the compiler takes the Objective-C code you have written and converts it into machine code as shown in Figure 4.
+When you add Swift code to an Xcode project, you build the project in order to run it in the Simulator or on a device.
+During this build process, the compiler takes the Swift code you have written and converts it into machine code as shown in Figure 4.